The Global WordNet Association provides three formats for which WordNets can be published and submitted to the ILI. These are as follows:

 The members

-property gives the list of senses in order.
+property gives the list of senses in

 The set of relations between synsets is limited to the following: